 I started my love for gymnastics as a HS gymnast for Britton, SD from 1991-1996.
 I helped the Britton team to many runner-up State Championships.
-After graduating HS I went to college at Southwest State University in Marshall, MN.
-I wanted to continue somehow with the sport so I looked into the town to see if they had a HS team.
+After graduating HS, I went to college at Southwest State University in Marshall, MN.
+I wanted to continue somehow with the sport, so I looked into the town to see if they had a HS team.
 I was lucky to find that they needed an assistant coach for the Marshall Tigers.
 I was the assistant from 1996-2000.
-During this time I was fortunate to go on a trip July 1998 to Budapest, Hungary.
+During this time, I was fortunate to go on a trip July 1998 to Budapest, Hungary.
 There I attended gymnastics facilities and met Henrietta Onodi who was a 1992 Olympic Gold and Silver medalist on Vault and Floor for Hungary.
-This experience was once in a life time and started my drive to continue to be involved in the sport of gymnastics and operate my own gym some day.
-After graduating college with an Art Education degree I moved to Aberdeen, SD and became a substitute teacher at Aberdeen Central High School.
-I wanted to take a break from coaching HS age and I found out there was a youth program called the Aberdeen Gymnastics Association (AGA).
+This experience was once in a lifetime and started my drive to continue to be involved in the sport of gymnastics and operate my own gym someday.
+After graduating college with an Art Education degree, I moved to Aberdeen, SD and became a substitute teacher at Aberdeen Central High School.
+I wanted to take a break from coaching HS age, and I found out there was a youth program called the Aberdeen Gymnastics Association (AGA).
 I became the AGA Director in 2001.
-I soon met Gene Brownell, Athletic Director for the HS, and found myself drawn back to the HS level gymnasts.
+I soon met Gene Brownell, former Athletic Director for the HS, and found myself drawn back to the HS level gymnasts.
 I became an assistant coach for CHS in 2001 and took over for the Varsity team in 2003.
 I also took a job as one of the HS Art teachers where I taught for 12 years.
 I chose to leave teaching to pursue my dream to own a gymnastics facility.
-After I left teaching I became the gallery director for Benjamin Victor Studios which used to be located on the campus of Northern State University.
+After I left teaching, I became the gallery director for Benjamin Victor Studios which used to be located on the campus of Northern State University.
 I continued to focus on the AGA youth program until August of 2015.
 I made the decision to leave the AGA to open the Next Generation Performance Center.
-The current location is a stepping stone for hopefully a larger facility that will provide competitive gymnastics, cheer and dance, along with many other fitness programs for Aberdeen and the surrounding area!
-My wonderful, supportive husband, Aaron, and I have two children who love to train and have FUN at the Next Generation Performance Center!
+My wonderful, supportive husband, Aaron, and I have two children who love to help out and have FUN at the Next Generation Performance Center!